Tax Area Services Section

 The deadline to file a statement of boundary change is December 1 of the year immediately before the year in which the assessments or taxes are to be levied.
 (GOV§54902)

 TRA datasets for each county are available annually on May 1.
 These datasets include change notices, TRA data tables, TRA maps, CAD/GIS files, and various reports in PDF format.
-(Preliminary information is available on February 5 and April 15.)
+(Preliminary information is available on March 15.)

-Online TRA maps for the new assessment roll year are posed in June.
+Online TRA maps for the new assessment roll year are posted in June.
 (Some counties are not yet converted to an online map.)

 A TRA consolidation is the process of combining two or more TRAs which have the same unique combination of tax agencies into one tax rate area under RTC§95(g).